 A Merry Prairie Holiday at Conner Prairie

-Disclaimer: Blog posts may contain affiliate links and/or ads.
+Disclaimer: Blog posts may contain affiliate links/ads or be sponsored/hosted.
 If you click on these links, I may earn a small commission.
-This helps keep the blog running and supports my family – at no cost to you.
+This helps keep the blog running and supports me – at no cost to you.
 If you have any questions, please read my disclaimer and privacy policy.
-A special thanks to Conner Prairie for inviting us to A Merry Prairie Holiday.
-All opinions in this article are my own.
-Thank you!
+All opinions on Cornfields & High Heels are my own.

 Winter Wonderland Stroll

-Next, we set off for the Winter Wonderland Stoll, which took us through the Civil War Journey and under the covered bridge.
+Our visit started on the Winter Wonderland Stoll, which took us through the Civil War Journey and under the covered bridge.
 If you’ve ever been to the Headless Horseman at Conner Prairie, it’s a similar path except with Christmas lights and music rather than the Headless Horseman.
 There are Christmas lights and displays along the way, through the bridge, and it ends with a ride on the Kringle Carousel.

 Historic Holidays in Prairietown